-- the same effect as the shrubbery and will contribute positively to the overall design of the property. - (2) Buffer width requirements may be reduced by 50 percent when a six (6) foot continuous opaque fence, wall or berm is approved and constructed within the landscape buffer.
-All required plantings shall be placed on the exterior side of such fence, wall or berm. - (3) In the event unusual topography or elevation of a development site, the size of the parcel to be developed, the soil or sub-surface condition of the site would make strict adherence to the requirements of this part serve no meaningful purpose or would make it physically impossible to install and maintain the required buffer plantings, the Zoning Administrator may alter the requirements of this part as long as the existing features of the development site comply with the spirit and intent herein.
+- (5) Be designed to prevent standing water or to impede the flow of stormwater from adjacent properties. - (6) Be free of structures or merchandise, including fences, unless otherwise approved by the town. - (L) Exceptions to required buffers and planting yards - (1) Fences and walls of uniform design and material shall be allowed to replace required shrubbery in any landscape buffer or property boundary planting yards when, in the opinion of the Zoning Administrator, such fence or wall will achieve the same effect as the shrubbery and will contribute positively to the overall design of the property. - (2) Buffer width requirements may be reduced by 50 percent when a six (6) foot continuous opaque fence, wall or berm is approved and constructed within the landscape buffer.
+All required plantings shall be placed on the exterior side of such fence, wall or berm. - (3) Fences and walls may be used in lieu of required shrubs if built to the following standards: - a) Such fence or wall shall be a minimum of 36 inches in height; and - b) Such fence or wall shall be opaque and shall be constructed of materials set forth in Section 5.2 (B). - (4) In the event unusual topography or elevation of a development site, the size of the parcel to be developed, the soil or sub-surface condition of the site would make strict adherence to the requirements of this part serve no meaningful purpose or would make it physically impossible to install and maintain the required buffer plantings, the Zoning Administrator may alter the requirements of this part as long as the existing features of the development site comply with the spirit and intent herein.
 Such an alteration may occur only at the request of the property owner who shall submit a plan to the Zoning Administrator showing existing site features that would buffer or screen the proposed use and any additional buffer materials the property owner will plant or construct to buffer the proposed use.